SwagOtaku/plugin.video.kaito/README.md

 ## Todo List

 **_Function_**:
-- Maintnance: During every update, i want to have Otaku Clear Cache and Clear Torrent Cache.
 - Context Menu: Context Menu needs a recode
 - Context Menu: Want to add "Find Similar" or "Find Relations"
 - Context Menu: We should get rid of context.otaku